NREL/WETOStack/docs/best_practices.md

 **Require each project to develop a software engineering road map as well as a capabilities road map**

-Establish a grading scheme for software projects in future years
-- Tie the grading scheme to the technical report so that any areas of the grades can reference back to the best practices

 **Documentation** Describe the diataxis framework